codybartfast/ccfile/ReadMe.md

 Modify
 ------

-`Modify` provides a thread safe way to change the contents of the file.
+`Modify` provides a thread-safe way to change the contents of the file.

 ```C#
 using Fmbm.IO;